Board of Directors

 Farmer and Consultant, Oregon

-Marjory House has been gardening and farming in the Willamette Valley of Oregon for over twenty years.
-She received a degree in ethnobotany from the University of Idaho, a certificate in herbology and nutrition from the Center for Herbal studies, and a permaculture certificate from Cascadia Permaculture institute.
-She currently owns and operates a seven-acre farm with over 450 apple trees, and over an acre of vegetables grown for restaurants and farmers’ markets.
-She has maintained a fruit tree pruning business since 2001 and a biodynamic consulting business since 2011.
-She has been practicing biodynamics since 1999 and has been a member of the Oregon Biodynamic group since 2006.
-She is the current preparation keeper for the Oregon Biodynamic group.
-You can contact her at gobiodynamic@gmail.com.
+Marjory House has been gardening and farming in the Willamette valley of Oregon for over twenty-five years.
+She grew up gardening with her parents and living periodically on her grandparents farm in Idaho.
+She studied ethnobotany at the University of Idaho, and received a certificate in herbology and nutrition from the Center for Herbal studies, and a certificate in both permaculture design and permaculture pedagogy from Cascadia Permaculture institute.
+She currently owns and operates a seven-acre farm with over 450 apple trees, and over an acre of vegetables grown for restaurants and farmers markets.
+She has maintained a fruit tree pruning business since 2001 and a biodynamic consulting business since 2010.
+She has been practicing biodynamics since 1999 and has been a member of the Oregon Biodynamic Group since 2005.
+She is currently a team leader/teacher at the Urban Farm and Garden at the University of Oregon.
+Marjory teaches about sustainable farming in her community and has given workshops around the country on biodynamics.

 Zach Wolf